More than a third of adults have high blood pressure. More than half of them are over 60, but many are younger. Could you be one of them?

 Exercising and eating healthily will help you lose weight.
 Obesity increases your risk of high blood pressure, so it's important to be a healthy weight.
 If you want to lose weight, it's important to combine healthy eating with regular exercise and physical activity.

-Australians are recommended to get at least 30 minutes of moderate-intensity physical activity on most, preferably all, days of the week.
+Australians are recommended to get at least 30 minutes of moderate-intensity physical activity on most, preferably all, days of the week, or a total of 75 to 150 minutes of vigorous intensity physical activity a week.
 Moderate-intensity physical activity is any activity that increases your heart and breathing rate and may make you sweat, but you are still able to hold a normal conversation.
-You don't need to do 30 minutes of exercise all in one go, you can break it up throughout the day into two or three separate 10 – 15 minute sessions.
+You don't need to do 30 minutes of exercise all in one go, you can break it up throughout the day into two or three separate 10 to 15 minute sessions.

 This level of activity is a good start to help improve your health and help prevent development of chronic conditions such as heart disease and diabetes.

-If you want to lose weight you may need to build up to 45 – 60 minutes of moderate-intensity physical activity on most days of the week.
+If you want to lose weight you may need to build up to 45 to 60 minutes of moderate-intensity physical activity on most days of the week.

 Limit your alcohol intake